-Government actions in relation to families of serving and ex-serving ADF members since the research was conducted in 2015
+Government actions in relation to serving and ex-serving ADF members since the data were collected in 2015

-- The 2018-19 Budget delivered \$100 million in additional funding to veterans and their families. - The funding will help fund reform DVA processes to ensure veterans and their families receive the services and support they need during transition. - Included in the new funding is: - \$10.8 million for eligible veterans undertaking approved full-time study as part of their rehabilitation plan; - \$4.3 million for additional services to help veterans enter the workforce; - \$4 million for the ongoing implementation of the Prime Minister's Veterans' Employment Program; and - a \$2.2 million expansion of mental health treatment for Reservists without the need to link the condition to the person's military service. - The 2017-2018 Budget delivered more than \$58 million in additional mental health support for serving and ex-serving ADF members and their families, including: - expanded access to mental health care; - o an expansion of services to families; and - two new suicide prevention initiatives to pilot new approaches to supporting vulnerable veterans experiencing mental health conditions. - In October 2017, a \$31 million package of support was announced as part of the Government's response to the Senate Inquiry into Suicide by Veterans and Ex-service Personnel and the Jesse Bird Inquiry, including: - \$16.1 million over four years for a new Veteran Payment for financially vulnerable veterans claiming mental health conditions; - \$7.1 million over four years to extend support for families of veterans; - \$2.1 million over four years for an annual health assessment for ex-serving ADF members for the first five years post-discharge; - \$4 million over two years to pilot a case management service for transitioning or recently discharged ADF members; and - \$1.7 million over two years to undertake a scoping study to professionalise veterans' advocacy. - Since the research was conducted in 2015, government agencies including DVA and Defence have invested in a range of programs targeting transition, suicide prevention and support for families.
+- The 2018-19 Budget delivered \$100 million in additional funding to veterans and their families. - The funding will help reform DVA processes to ensure veterans and their families receive the services and support they need during transition. - Included in the new funding is: - \$10.8 million for eligible veterans undertaking approved full-time study as part of their rehabilitation plan - \$4.3 million for additional services to help veterans enter the workforce - \$4 million for the ongoing implementation of the Prime Minister's Veterans' Employment Program, and - a \$2.2 million expansion of access to mental health treatment for Reservists without the need to link the condition to the person's military service. - The 2017-2018 Budget delivered more than \$58 million in additional mental health support for serving and ex-serving ADF members and their families, including: - o expanded access to mental health care - o an expansion of services to families, and - two new suicide prevention initiatives to pilot new approaches to supporting vulnerable veterans experiencing mental health conditions. - In October 2017, a \$31 million package of support was announced as part of the Government's response to the Senate Inquiry into Suicide by Veterans and Ex-service Personnel and the Jesse Bird Inquiry, including: - \$16.1 million over four years for a new Veteran Payment for financially vulnerable veterans claiming mental health conditions - o \$7.1 million over four years to extend support for families of veterans - \$2.1 million over four years for an annual health assessment for ex-serving ADF members for the first five years post-discharge - \$4 million over two years to pilot a case management service for transitioning or recently discharged ADF members, and - \$1.7 million over two years to undertake a scoping study to professionalise veterans' advocacy.